 I have a much more complicated bash script that speaks the battery status, which is much faster than finding the battery icon with VoiceOver in the menu bar; also, it’s only one key press instead of many.
 The possibilities are endless.

 In Allison’s article, she also talked about downloading or making a pretty icon to attach the script to in the toolbar.
-If I were sighted, I’d probably care, but since I’m not; whenever I hear people ranting about that kind of thing I only hear “blah blah blah eye candy”.
+If I were sighted, I’d probably care, but since I’m not, icons without text only make me sigh.

 Finding ways to speed up tasks we do often is how computers can help us the most.
 VoiceOver commanders don’t have the power of Keyboard Maestro, but they’re built in to macOS and can be available in seconds after a clean install.
 Using a mac as a VoiceOver user means the conveniences of a mouse aren’t convenient at all, but VoiceOver commanders can do much more than only to just make up for that.